-Figure 19: Disadvantaged Communities in California and Project Alignment
+Figure 16: Disadvantaged Communities in California and Project Alignment

-Figure 19 visually depicts an overlay of the Project across designated disadvantaged communities in California.
-From the implementation of the Authority's Small and Disadvantaged Business Enterprise Program in 2012 through June 30, 2023, professional services contractors and design-build contractors collectively have a 24.28% small business utilization levels (both lower than the 30% target).
-As of June 30, 2023, 779 small businesses were either committed, utilized, or actively working on the project.
-Figure 20 summarizes small business participation across the state of California.
+Figure 16 visually depicts an overlay of the Project across designated disadvantaged communities in California.
+From the implementation of the Authority's Small and Disadvantaged Business Enterprise Program in 2012 through June 30, 2024, professional services contractors and design-build contractors collectively have a 24.39% small business utilization levels (both lower than the 30% target).
+As of June 30, 2024, 852 small businesses were either committed, utilized, or actively working on the project.
+Figure summarizes small business participation across the state of California.

-Figure 20: Small Business Participation in the California High-Speed Rail Program as of June 30, 2023
+Figure 17: Small Business Participation in the California HSR Program as of June 30, 2024

-Furthermore, the Authority Board of Directors approved a Community Benefits Policy in 2012 to ensure that jobs created through program investments benefit disadvantaged communities The Authority's Community Benefits Agreement contains a Targeted Worker Program which ensures that 30% of all project work hours are performed by National Targeted Workers, and at least 10% of those work hours shall be performed by Disadvantaged Workers, including veterans. ^{25,26}
+Furthermore, the Authority Board of Directors approved a Community Benefits Policy in 2012 to ensure that jobs created through Program investments benefit disadvantaged communities The Authority's Community Benefits Agreement contains a Targeted Worker Program which ensures that 30% of all project work hours are performed by National Targeted Workers, and at least 10% of those work hours shall be performed by Disadvantaged Workers, including veterans. ^{25,26}

-From the Project inception through June 30, 2023, over \$1.47 billion has been paid to certified small businesses, Disadvantaged Business Enterprises (DBE), and Disabled Veteran Business Enterprises (DVBE).
-Of that amount, \$596 million was earned by small businesses, \$622 million was paid to DBE, and \$248 million received by DVBE.
+From the Project inception through June 30, 2024, over \$1.84 billion has been paid to certified small businesses, Disadvantaged Business Enterprises (DBE), and Disabled Veteran Business Enterprises (DVBE).
+Of that amount, \$849 million was earned by small businesses, \$859 million was paid to DBE, and \$323 million received by DVBE.

-As of June 2023, more than 11,000 construction labor workers have been dispatched to the three high-speed rail construction packages in the Central Valley.
+As of June 2024, more than 13,000 construction labor workers have been dispatched to the three HSR construction packages in the Central Valley.
 Each of the project's design-builders is implementing the Targeted Worker Program, where 30% of all project work hours are performed by workers from disadvantaged communities where annual household incomes normally range from \$32,000 to \$40,000.
-Out of the 11,281 jobs supported, 3,741 went to residents from Fresno County, 2,116 from Kern County, 395 from Kings County, 485 from Madera County, and 1,127 from Tulare County.
+Out of the 13,731 jobs supported, 4,504 went to residents from Fresno County, 2,653 from Kern County, 491 from Kings County, and 629 from Madera County.